articulate/tugboat/README.md

 This project contains a fabio reverse proxy, consul, and registrator.
 When used together, they can create dynamic virtual host for any web container you launch.

-This project requires that you are using the Docker for Windows / Mac.
-It will not work on linux (unless you manually set an interface alias with the IP 192.168.65.1).
+This project requires that you are using Docker for Windows, Mac, or Linux.
+At the time of this writing, Docker Toolbox is not available for Linux, but docker-compose is available to download [here](https://docs.docker.com/compose/install/).

 This means every new container (when lightly configured) you launch, will have a custom hostname you can pull up in your browser.